TeddyGlass/MLpipeline/README.md

 ```bash
 python start_project.py pj_sample
 ```
 Running this command will generate unique project directory in the root directory, which contains programs to create stacking QSAR model.
-After creating sample project, please move to the project directory.
+After creating directory of sample project, you will need to move to the project directory.
+Note that almost all parameters related to building QSAR models are centrally managed by ```settings.ini``` in the project directory.
 <br>

 ### 2. Download sample data
 Before starting this tutorial, please download sample data.
-In the directory of ```pj_sample```, run following command.
+In the directory of ```pj_sample```, please run the following commands.

 ```bash
 wget -P ./original_data https://github.com/TeddyGlass/sample_data/raw/main/mutagenicity.zip